 The post-conflict period in particular provides a governance and development vacuum that criminal actors can fill.
 ‘Organised crime can offer survival strategies or even sustainable livelihoods, creating a ladder of opportunity and upward mobility for communities with few other economic prospects’ (Cockayne and Lupel 2009:153).
-There are many examples of criminal networks providing services and opportunities that should be provided by the state including livelihoods, social mobility, social services, security and protection.
+There are many examples of criminal networks providing services and opportunities including livelihoods, social mobility, social services, security and protection that undermine the legitimacy of the state.
 The Yakuza provided humanitarian assistance after the Kobe earthquake; criminal groups in Colombia that control the cocaine trade provide minimum wage and social security services; Haitian gangs provide medical services (Cockayne and Lupel 2009; Cockayne 2016).

 The services provided by organised crime groups are not limited to economic opportunities.
-In Pakistan, even though violent crime and terrorism was on the rise, a perception study found that people felt safer, but at the same time police were perceived as corrupt and predatory, indicating that security was provided by alternative actors (GI-TOC 2016).
+In Pakistan, even though violent crime and terrorism was on the rise, a perception study found that people felt safer than they had previously, but at the same time police were perceived as corrupt and predatory, indicating that security was being provided by alternative actors (GI-TOC 2016).
 In Brazil’s favelas and Jamaica’s garrison towns the security void was filled by criminal groups (Kavanagh 2013).
 These factors ensure that criminal groups have legitimacy and support from the communities in which they operate, challenging the dominance of the state.

 While these examples point to criminal networks taking on state-like functions, increasingly the state and criminal groups are not so distinct.
 Moses Naim (see for example Naim 2012) has written extensively on the aims of criminal groups to ‘capture’ states, where they ultimately end up controlling state bodies, politicians, judges, police forces or territory in order to fulfil their objectives.
 Miklaucic and Naim (2013) propose that state capture exists as a spectrum depending on the degree of criminalisation.
 This is well articulated by Cockayne and Lupel (2009) who distinguish between predatory, parasitic and symbiotic groups, referring to ever increasing linkages.
 Miklaucic and Naim’s (2013) own spectrum covers criminal penetration, where agents within the state are advancing criminal interests; criminal capture, where agents become so powerful they can’t be challenged; and criminal sovereignty, where criminality becomes institutionalised.
 Liberia under Charles Taylor’s rule is considered to fit within this category.
-Grzymala-Busse (2008) identifies four strategies – clientelism, predation, redistribution without democratic competition and capture of state assets under competitive conditions.
+Grzymala-Busse (2008) argues that strategies differ depending on the level of distribution – whether supporters are rewarded or not, and compatibility with competition, particularly democratic competition.

 Ultimately, with state capture, the legitimacy of criminal groups becomes less important.
-By exercising control over elements of the state, the disruption of criminal activity becomes impossible, which means the group no longer requires the support of the communities they operate within.
+By exercising control over elements of the state, the disruption of criminal activity through official channels becomes impossible, which means the group no longer requires the support of the communities within which it operates.
 Groups may continue to support these communities, particularly if they have other strategic objectives, however their rule is likely to become more coercive and violent.
+Although some level of popular support would dissuade social movements formed in opposition to criminal groups.